jmmut/pipes-rs/readme.md

 To express `-5 % 7` I could support `5 |- % 7` or `5 |negative % 7`, but it's
 quite unreadable.
 Too close to Forth.

+So currently you need to put an initial `0` so that the minus becomes a binary operation: `0 -5 %7`.

 ## Miscellaneous trivia